 - For one egg, substitute 1/4 cup of unsweetened applesauce.

 - Stir the applesauce into the batter or dough in place of one egg.

-- Keep in mind that the applesauce will also add an apple flavor to the final product, so it won't be suitable for all recipes.
+- Remember that the applesauce will also add an apple flavor to the final product, so it won’t be suitable for all recipes.
 However, it can work well in some recipes for sweet baked goods, such as muffins or quick bread.

-I tested using applesauce in place of eggs in my Gluten Free Vanilla Mug Cake recipe when trying to create an apple-flavored mug cake.
-It did not work, so I will have to do more testing to see if this is a viable option for any of my gluten free recipes.
+I tested using applesauce instead of eggs in my Gluten Free Vanilla Mug Cake recipe when creating an apple-flavored mug cake.
+It did not work, so I will have to do more testing to see if this option is viable for any gluten-free recipes.